9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 * __XXX Knowledge Points markers__ of various values.

 ## Game Setup
-Players take a _Seeker_ marker , a set of 6 _Paths to Knowledge_, a _Great Old One_ marker, and a _Ritual_ marker, all of the same color.
+Players take a _Seeker_ marker , a set of 6 _Research_ cards, a _Great Old One_ marker, and a _Ritual_ marker, all of the same color.
 These elements are placed in front of the player clearly visible to the opponents.
 This is the personal area, where the purchased cards will be located and the KPs collected.
 It is also called __Learning Area__ (LA).

 Separate the Knowledge Cards by colors and shuffle them to form three drawing decks.
 Do the same with the Entity cards and form a separate deck.